notogawa/ccscope/README.rst

 About
 =====

-This is a Continuous Cscope index updater.
+This is a Continuous Cscope_ index updater.

 Install
 =======

+CCscope depends on pficommon_.
+Install pficommon_ and type

 ::